eProsima/Discovery-Server/README.md

 The [RTPS standard](http://www.omg.org/spec/DDSI-RTPS/2.3) specifies in section 8.5 a non-centralized, distributed simple discovery mechanism.
-This mechanism was devised to allow interoperability among independent vendor-specific implementations but is not expected to be optimal in every environment.
+This mechanism was devised to allow interoperability among independent vendor-specific implementations but it is not expected to be optimal in every environment.
 There are several scenarios were the simple discovery mechanism is unsuitable or plainly cannot be
 applied:

 - A high number of endpoint entities are continuously entering and exiting a large network.
-- A network without multicasting capabilities.
+- Networks without multicasting capabilities.
+- WiFi-based communication networks.

-In order to cope with the above issues, the *eProsima Fast DDS* discovery mechanism was extended with a new Discovery Server discovery mechanism.
+In order to cope with the aforementioned issues, the *eProsima Fast DDS* discovery mechanisms are extended with a new Discovery Server discovery paradigm.
-This mechanism is based on a client-server discovery paradigm, i.e. the metatraffic (message exchange among DDS DomainParticipants to identify each other) is managed by one or several server DomainParticipants (left figure), as opposed to simple discovery (right figure), where metatraffic is exchanged using a message broadcast mechanism like an IP multicast protocol.
+This is based on a client-server architecture, i.e. the metatraffic (message exchange among DDS DomainParticipants to identify each other) is managed by one or several server DomainParticipants (right figure), as opposed to simple discovery (left figure), where metatraffic is exchanged using a message broadcast mechanism like an IP multicast protocol.
 Please, refer to
 [Fast DDS documentation](https://fast-dds.docs.eprosima.com/en/latest/fastdds/discovery/server_client.html) for